Skip to content

 1. Purpose

-The Skill & Tool Layer defines the concrete, executable capabilities AICO can use to act, in a way that is:
+The Skill & Tool Layer defines the concrete, executable capabilities AICO can use to act.

 It is the bridge between goals/plans and actual actions (conversation, memory operations, external APIs, automations).